I-1329 Petitions Coming In from Across the State

 Government by the People Act

 A campaign to reform public financing of Congressional elections in the U.S. House of Representatives has been launched.
-The good news is that three House members from Washington State are co-sponsors (Jim McDermott, Adam Smith and Derek Kilmer) .
-The bad news is that seven are not Suzan DelBene, Rick Larsen, Jaime Herrera Beutler, Doc Hastings, Cathy McMorris Rodgers, Dave Reichert and Denny Heck).
+The good news is that five House members from Washington State are co-sponsors (Jim McDermott, Adam Smith, Suzanne DelBene, Denny Heck and Derek Kilmer) .
+The bad news is that five are not (Rick Larsen, Jaime Herrera Beutler, Doc Hastings, Cathy McMorris Rodgers and Dave Reichert).
 Introduced by Rep. Sarbannes, the Act would reduce corruption and the influence of big money in government.

 A central element of the Act is to encourage small donations by giving a $25 refundable tax credit to donors to Congressional campaigns.
 The buy in for members of Congress is the establishment of a fund that will match small donations at a $6-1 ratio and if they pledge to not take money from PACs the match for contributions up to $50 goes up to $9-1 ratio.